carolanncan/lambtron.github.io/articles/2015-08-10-everyone-is-a-designer/index.md

 > Donald Norman, in [The Design of Everyday Things](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things)

 Usability _is_ design.
 Thinking about how someone uses the thing requires thinking about its design.
 Somebody had to empathize with end users and understand the their needs, values, wants, etc., in order to design something useful and easy to use for them.

+*I'm using 'thing' here because design can be applied to more than just products: processes, ...*

 Since the thing is the _solution_ to the problem, the initial conception of the thing revolves around _understanding_ the problem.
 And designers are the ones at the tip of the spear for this, because they contribute to the ultimate usasbility of the final thing.